Must re-apply for recognition after faculty advisor quits to protest speaker invite

 A common hurdle for controversial student organizations is finding a faculty advisor, as required for recognition by their universities.

 At the University of Maine, the College Republicans chapter has not had trouble finding faculty advisors.
 Rather, it keeps losing them.

-The conservative group is once again shopping around after its latest advisor, a progressive newspaper columnist, quit after less than a week, objecting to the CRs’ views on immigration and arguably inflammatory social media posts.
+The conservative group is once again shopping around after its latest advisor, a progressive newspaper columnist, quit in protest of the CRs’ invitation of a controversial speaker.

 The possibility that the club may have to keep seeking re-recognition by the student government is an unacceptable restriction on its freedom of expression, a civil liberties group told The College Fix.

 In the event that a student organization can’t find a required faculty advisor, “the university must provide them one or waive the requirement,” Adam Steinbaugh of the Foundation for Individual Rights in Education wrote in an email Thursday.

 The CRs already have reason to suspect they won’t be treated neutrally.
 Vice President Jeremiah Childs told The Fix the university suspended the club last semester in response to vague charges of supporting “Nazism” and “white supremacy.”

 The investigation concluded that the allegations were baseless.
 The club’s new advisor, Amy Fried, resigned the same day, which Childs perceived as a “malicious” move.
 Fried told The Fix in an email that her resignation had “nothing to do” with the results of the investigation.